Dand1cusDanc1fer/README-/README.md

 ## Get in Touch
 Feel free to reach out to me via [email](prensesesin0841@gmail.com) or connect with me on Instagram(https://www.instagram.com/yukiiscake_/)

-## freely to c + h in Pony Town ! it's fine with any ship w/ me !
+,, freely to c + h in Pony Town ! it's fine with any ship w/ me !
 Also please no proship , they are so disgusting .

-## Do Not Copy my Skin Or Take Info About It
+,, Do Not Copy my Skin Or Take Info About It

-## I have an wife.
+,, I have an wife.
 So,, we can only be friends ! ^o^

-## Do not bully me from my music taste !!
+,, Do not bully me from my music taste !!
 I get umcomfortable w/ that

-## Also ,, please do not to sexual/18+ stuff with me , I might be 14 years old but im disgusted by that so dni !! ^_^
+,, Also ,, please do not do sexual/18+ stuff with me , I might be 14 years old but im disgusted by that so dni !! ^_^

-## Im mostly afk or semi afk in pony town so ,, W2I me!
+,, Im mostly afk or semi afk in pony town so ,, W2I me!

-## Im 14 years old and turning to 15 this year!!
+,, Im 14 years old and turning to 15 this year!!

 Thats it ! ,, thanks for reading.. ^_^